trackmania-rl/tmrl/readme/tuto_library.md

     def __init__(self,
                  device,  # output tensors will be collated to this device nb_steps,  # number of steps per round
-                 obs_preprocessor: callable = None,  # same observation preprocessor as the RolloutWorker
                  sample_preprocessor: callable = None,  # can be used for data augmentation memory_size=1000000,  # size of the circular buffer batch_size=256,  # batch size of the output tensors